DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

         --from-file=openIdWebSecurity.xml=./output/openIdWebSecurity.xml \
         --from-file=webSecurity.xml=./output/webSecurity.xml
     ```
+Make sure that you finish [Complete post-deployment tasks](README.md#complete-post-deployment-tasks).

 # Manage Security on ODM Decision Service Project

-ODM Decision Center allows to [manage users and groups from the Business console](https://www.ibm.com/docs/en/odm/8.11.1?topic=center-managing-users-groups-from-business-console) in order to set access security on specific projects.
+ODM Decision Center allows to [manage users and groups from the Business console](https://www.ibm.com/docs/en/odm/9.0.0?topic=center-managing-users-groups-from-business-console) in order to set access security on specific projects.
 Now, we will manage the following scenario.
 We will load the "Loan Validation Service" and "Miniloan Service" projects that are available at the getting started repository.
 We will only provide access to the "Loan Validation Service" project for users belonging at the "TaskAuditors" group.
 We will only provide access to the "Miniloan Service" project for users belonging at the "TaskUsers" group.

 ## Provide the relevant roles on groups

-The first step is to declare groups of users that will be Decision Center Administrators, having access to the Business Console Adminitration Tab.
+The first step is to declare groups of users that will be Decision Center Administrators, having access to the Business Console Administration Tab.

-  - Select the Manage>Groups Tab
+  - In Keycloak admin console of **odm** realm, select the `Manage>Groups` Tab
-  - Double-Click on TaskAdmins
+  - Double-click on "TaskAdmins"
-  - Select the Role Mappings Tab
+  - Select the "Role Mappings" Tab
   - Select all rts*** roles in the "Available Roles" list and click on "Add selected" to move it to the "Assigned Roles" list

   ![Assign Admin Roles](images/assign_rtsadministrators_role.png)

-We also need to declare TaskAuditors and TaskUsers groups having rtsUSers roles.
-If you dn't do this, users are not authorized to login into the Business Console.
+We also need to declare "TaskAuditors" and "TaskUsers" groups having rtsUSers roles.
+If you don't do this, users are not authorized to login into the Business Console.

-  - Select the Manage>Groups Tab
+  - Select the `Manage>Groups` Tab
-  - Double-Click on TaskAuditors
+  - Double-click on "TaskAuditors"
-  - Select the Role Mappins Tab
+  - Select the "Role Mappings" Tab
   - Select the "rtsUsers" role in the "Available Roles" list and click on "Add selected" to move it to the "Assigned Roles" list
-  - Repeat the same for the TaskUsers group
+  - Repeat the same for the "TaskUsers" group

   ![Assign User Roles](images/assign_rtsusers_role.png)

 ## Load projects

-  For all the coming steps, the users password can be found in the ldap_user.ldif file of the openldap-customldif secret
+  For all the coming steps, the users' password can be found in the `ldap_user.ldif` file of the `openldap-customldif` secret.

-  - Log into the ODM Decision Center Business Console using the cp4admin user
+  - Log into the ODM Decision Center Business Console using the `cp4admin` user
-  - Select the LIBRARY tab
+  - Select the **LIBRARY** tab
   - Import the [Loan Validation Service](https://github.com/DecisionsDev/odm-for-container-getting-started/blob/master/Loan%20Validation%20Service.zip) and [Miniloan Service](https://github.com/DecisionsDev/odm-for-container-getting-started/blob/master/Miniloan%20Service.zip) projects

   ![Load Projects](images/load_projects.png)

 ## Import Groups and Users

-  - Select the ADMINISTRATION tab
+  - Select the **ADMINISTRATION** tab
   - Select the "Connection Settings" sub-tab
   - Check the KEYCLOAK_SCIM connection status is green
   - Select the "Groups" sub-tab